A.

 Correct- He is too weak to walk.
 Correct- He is so weak that he cannot walk.

-57. Much too is followed by Unpleasant Adjective, whereas too much is followed by Noun.
+57. Much too is followed by Unpleasant Adjective, whereas too much is

 Much too + Unpleasant Adjective.